webmachinelearning/webnn/device-selection-explainer.md

 The emerging main use cases are the following.

-### Pre-download capability check
+### 1. Pre-download capability check
 Before downloading a model, determine if the specific model can be used for inference as expected.
-- This may need a prior model introspection step (out of scope for this document), e.g. checking quantization, data types, memory/buffering requirements, etc) for the model.
+- This may need a prior model introspection step (out of scope for this document), e.g. checking quantization, data types, memory/buffering requirements, etc. for the model.
 To obtain this data, one can check for instance `config.json`, `model_card.md`, metadata embedded in the models, model file name conventions, tags, library compatibility and specific target optimizations, example code/notebooks, etc.
 - The obtained model information may be compared against the local capabilities queried by an API in order to determine if the model is suitable.

 **Requirement**: need an API for capability query / capability matching between models and platform.
 Possible means:
 - use an explicit capability query API, such as "is acceleration available" (meaning GPU or NPU), "what data types are supported", "is this data type supported", "are these operators supported", "is this quantization supported", or "tell me all local capabilities" etc. The exact API shape is to be determined.
 - use collected historical data to provide on query a high level capability overview.
+This is justified by the need of knowing fast the capabilities also on platforms that need to actually dispatch a graph before being able to tell what is supported.

 Note that these have been discussed in [Query mechanism for supported devices #815](https://github.com/webmachinelearning/webnn/issues/815) and this [proposal](https://github.com/webmachinelearning/webnn/issues/749#issuecomment-2429821928), also tracked in [MLOpSupportLimits should be opt-in #759](https://github.com/webmachinelearning/webnn/issues/759).
 This is to allow listing operator support limits outside of a context, which would return all available devices with their operator support limits.
 Then, the web app could choose one of them to initialize a context.

-### Pre-download or pre-build hints and constraints
+### 2. Pre-download or pre-build hints and constraints

 **Requirement**: support for context creation hints and constraints (e.g. limit fallback scenarios).
 Possible means:
 - identify hints/constraints that may be silently overridden by implementations, e.g. "low-power", "high-performance", "low-latency", etc.
 - identify hints/constraints that require a feedback (error) if not supported, for instance "avoid CPU fallback" or "need low power and low latency acceleration".

-### Post-compile query of inference details
+### 3. Post-compile query of inference details
 **Requirement**: query a compiled graph for details on how may it be run (subject to being overridden by the platform).

 This is being discussed in [Get devices used for a graph after graph compilation #836](https://github.com/webmachinelearning/webnn/issues/836)